rojo-rbx/rbx-dom/docs/xml.md

 | 62               | Assistant            | Required to access `StreamingService` and all of its members.                                       |
 | 63               | Restricted           |                                                                                                     |

-- The `SecurityCapabilities` property is an experimental feature in beta and may undergo changes.
+- `SecurityCapabilities` is an experimental feature in beta and may undergo changes.
 Use caution when implementing features relying on these values.
-- Not all Capabilities are mapped to the `Enum.SecurityCapability`.
+- Not all Capabilities are mapped to the [Enum.SecurityCapability](https://create.roblox.com/docs/reference/engine/enums/SecurityCapability).

 Encoders SHOULD treat unknown, unmapped or default values as 0 (meaning no capabilities are set).